ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 1. Install MySQL (and optionally phpMyAdmin) on your Ubuntu droplet labelled **BACKEND** and configure an appropriate username and database for your application
 {{% notice tip %}}
 _You may need to configure MySQL to listen on an external network interface.
 Make sure you use the private network IP address.
-In addition, you may also have to open ports on the firewall. --Russ_
+In addition, you will also have to open ports on the firewall, and you should restrict access to those ports to only allow connections from **FRONTEND**, just like the SSH server in Lab 5. --Russ_
 {{% /notice %}}
 2. Configure a new virtual host in Apache for your web application.
 Also, add an appropriate A record to your domain name created in Lab 5 for this virtual host
 3. Install your web application on your Ubuntu droplet labelled **FRONTEND** following the application's installation instructions.
 When configuring the database for your application, you should have it use the MySQL database on **BACKEND** via the private network IP address